POSTED BY February 27, 2018 COMMENTS (34)ON

-Another option to sell your car is directly to the end user – someone who is going to buy the car for their own use.
+Another option to sell your car is directly to the end-user – someone who is going to buy the car for their own use.

 If you can get an end buyer directly through your network of friends and family circle, its a great option.
-You can trust the person and the transaction is smooth most of the times.
+You can trust the person and the transaction is smooth most of the time.
 But most of the times it does not work that way.

-So the next best option is to list your second hand car on various online portals.
+So the next best option is to list your second-hand car on various online portals.
 You will have to get your car details, pictures etc and then the prospective buyers will contact you and then you can negotiate with them and take the conversation forward.

-The biggest issue with this approach is that you will get a lot of junk enquiries and broken promises and conversations which will frustrate you.
+The biggest issue with this approach is that you will get a lot of junk inquiries and broken promises and conversations which will frustrate you.
 Lots of people will contact you and offer you lower prices.
 Then lots of people will start conversation and look genuine, but they will never come back.

-Then there will be people who will come and look at car, but not move ahead.
+Then there will be people who will come and look at the car, but not move ahead.
 So the point is that selling directly to buyer is easy, but only when you come across a nice and genuine buyer.
 But if you through OLX/QUIKR route, be ready to get a lot of non-serious enquires

 I got 50 enquires on OLX

 I had listed my car on OLX and within 24 hours, I got around 50 enquires.
 People were offering prices which was 50% of what I quoted (1.4 lacs).
 Some people called to get more information.
 Some people offered to bring cash (50%) and take away my car instantly.
-Some of them were from nearby towns (as far as 200 kms).
+Some of them were from nearby towns (as far as 200 km).
 One guy came to have a look (it was a genuine buyer), but we could not agree on the price.